-1. Why have you chosen to pursue a graduate business degree at Texas State University?
+- Why have you chosen to pursue a graduate business degree at Texas State University?
 What do you hope to accomplish during your time in the program?

-2. Tell us about your three most significant accomplishments.
+- Tell us about your three most significant accomplishments.
 Why do you view them as such?
 What lessons did you learn from them?

 What Happens Next?

-Once you complete the ApplyTexas form (including the required fee) you will receive a confirmation email from the Texas State Graduate College.
-This happens within 24-48 hours.
-This email will provide you with your application number and a link to the Graduate Application Document Upload (GADU) system.
+Once you complete the online application form and paid the required fee, you will receive a confirmation email from the Texas State Graduate College within 48 hours.
+This email will provide you with your unique application number and a link to the Graduate Application Document Upload (GADU) website.